Lama Lena in Northampton

 About The Flight of the Garuda

-Lama Lena will review what she taught in 2015 from the initial "songs" of introduction, which contain the essential meditation instruction.
-Then she will continue through the next "songs" in the text.
+Lama Lena will review what she taught in 2015 from the initial verses of introduction, which contain the essential meditation instruction.
+She’ll also review 2017’s teachings up through the fifth verse of the text.
+Then she will continue through the next verses in the text.

 This is a rare opportunity to receive this teaching and to learn a practical method for directly perceiving your own True Nature.

 About Lama Lena, Bruce Frantzis, and Toward Harmony